miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 polish, and I'm not going to do it stressing.
 I look at my old implementation and realize no matter how bad my database/streaming decisions were, the process flow and details are spot-on.
-It's going to take tender love & care to reproduce&#151;not something I want to rush, and I'd rather go late into the night again.
+It's going to take tender love & care to reproduce—not something I want to rush, and I'd rather go late into the night again.
 The solutions are percolating in my head.
 What comes next is the entire opposite of dumping 2 codebases into o1-preview, Gemini 1.5 Pro (or whatever model can handle a few million tokens) like I did first.